codepunkt/vitest-environment-prisma-postgres/README.md

     setupFiles: [
       // Registers hooks that start and roll back a database transaction around every test.
       'vitest-environment-prisma-postgres/setup',
-      // Your own setup file where you mock your Prisma client to use the test environment's client.
+      // This is where you mock your Prisma client to use the test environment's client.
       './vitest.setup.ts'
     ],
   }